Table of Contents

 particularly with smaller display-screen sizes.

-Telemetry Downlink Monitor, which somewhat resembles a CRT
+Monitor, which somewhat resembles a CRT display, and (to my

-display, and (to my eyes) has an amusingly pleasing retro
+eyes) has an amusingly pleasing retro appearance.
+However,

-compared side by side below.
-These half-size screenshots
+side below.
+These half-size screenshots aren't completely

-aren't completely legible, but the difference in screen
+legible, but the difference in screen real-estate and style is

-real-estate and style is apparent; I might add that the
+apparent; I might add that the resizable style (if the

-resizable style (if the screenshot had not been reduced by 50%)
+screenshot had not been reduced by 50%) would have been legible

-would have been legible at an even smaller font size, and the
+at an even smaller font size, and the difference in screen

-difference in screen real-estate would have been even more
+real-estate would have been even more dramatic.

 "Resizable" Telemetry